 With the exception of Jamaica and Guyana, inflation rates during the 1990's remained relatively low, with the highest rates in Barbados and Trinidad and Tobago being 7.7% and 10.8%, respectively.
 In Guyana and Jamaica, annual average inflation rates increased because of the continued effects of the problems that occurred at the end of the previous period and the impact of strong capital account liberalisation policies in both countries.
 In addition, the Guyanese dollar experienced severe devaluation during this period.
 In 1994 a pick up in fuel prices, a shortage of food in the country and the addition of certain tariffs and changes in the consumption tax regime resulted in even higher inflation rates in Guyana.
-For Jamaica, between 1994 and 1997, inflation rates buoyed up to nearly 40%.
-This was most likely due to a financial sector crisis caused by a liquidity problem in the sector, which eventually led to the collapse of several banks and financial institutions.
+In the case of Jamaica, between 1991 and 1996 the rate of inflation averaged 38.6%, with a high of 77.9% in 1992.
+Again, poor domestic policies contributed to the rise in inflation over this period.
+Specifically, there was the substitutability of short-term debt with money which showed up in an increase in the money supply during 1991 and 1995, large wage settlements due to trade union pressures in 1993 and the latter part of 1995, and government intervention in 1995 and 1996 in support of troubled financial institutions which resulted in increased public expenditures.
+However, though the above mentioned policies would have certainly contributed to Jamaica's inflationary problems, Schuler (1998) argues that the most inflationary policy in the 1990s was the government's practice of constantly borrowing money directly from the Bank of Jamaica to finance its deficit.